 - Changed My Mind, Kid: Elnor initially refuses to join Picard out of bitterness towards his father figure for leaving him fourteen years ago, but Elnor changes his mind just as Picard picks a fight with the locals, who threaten to kill him.

-- Chekhov's Classroom: Rios and Raffi brief Picard and Jurati on the geopolitical developments in the Qiris sector they're about to visit, including a mention by name of a petty Romulan warlord called Kar Kantar who is terrorizing the region with an antique Romulan Bird-of-Prey.
+- Chekhov's Classroom: Rios and Raffi brief Picard and Jurati on the geopolitical developments in the Qiris sector that they're about to visit, including mentioning a petty Romulan warlord named Kar Kantar who is terrorizing the region with an antique Romulan Bird-of-Prey.
 Sure enough, before the episode is up, Kantar's Bird-of-Prey shows up to attack the protagonists.
 The same conversation also mentions the Fenris Rangers, one of whom (Seven of Nine) comes to help La Sirena fight off Kantar.

-- Chekhov's Skill: Picard teaches boy Elnor how to swordfight, showing he has the skill when Tenqem challenges him—he simply refuses to use it.
+- Chekhov's Skill: Picard teaches boy Elnor how to sword-fight, showing that he has the skill when Tenqem challenges him— he simply refuses to use it.

 - Classified Information: